ConvertAPI/convertapi-library-dotnet/README.md

 # ConvertAPI C# Client
 ## Convert your files with our online file conversion API

-The ConvertAPI helps converting various file formats.
-Creating PDF and Images from various sources like Word, Excel, Powerpoint, images, web pages or raw HTML codes.
-Merge, Encrypt, Split, Repair and Decrypt PDF files.
-And many others files manipulations.
-In just few minutes you can integrate it into your application and use it easily.
+ConvertAPI is a convenient REST API that simplifies the process of converting different file formats.
+You can easily create PDFs and images from sources like Word, Excel, PowerPoint, images, web pages, or raw HTML codes.
+Furthermore, it enables you to merge, encrypt, split, repair, and decrypt PDF files, along with other file manipulation options.
+With ConvertAPI, integrating it into your application takes only a few minutes, making it developer-friendly.

-The ConvertAPI.NET NuGet package makes it easier to use the Convert API from your .NET 2, 3.x, and 4.x projects without having to build your own API calls.
-You can get your free API secret at https://www.convertapi.com/a
+The ConvertAPI.NET NuGet package simplifies the usage of the Convert API in your .NET Framework, .NET Core, and .NET projects.
+You don't need to create your own API calls.

 ## Installation